 Providers who wish to voluntarily disclose self-discovered evidence of potential fraud to OIG may do so under the Provider Self-Disclosure Protocol (SDP).
 Self-disclosure gives providers the opportunity to avoid the costs and disruptions associated with a Government-directed investigation and civil or administrative litigation.

 OIG endeavors to work cooperatively with providers who are forthcoming, thorough, and transparent in their disclosures in resolving these matters.
 While OIG does not speak for the Department of Justice or other agencies, OIG consults with those agencies, as appropriate, regarding the resolution of SDP matters.
+To start the disclosure process moving quickly, submit your disclosure electronically using the online submission button below.
 More information is available below:

 - Provider Self-Disclosure Protocol (April 17, 2013)

 - Open Letter to Health Care Providers (March 24, 2009)

 - Provider Self-Disclosure Protocol Federal Register Notice (October 30, 1998 [63 Fed.
 Reg.
 58,399])

 - Open Letter to Health Care Providers (April 15, 2008)

 - Open Letter to Health Care Providers (April 24, 2006)